 Ziuta stared at the wall.
 It had a huge, flat panel that was blank for the moment, except for a digital read-out that Joo-Lee said told the time of day.
 Yesterday, she had seen a book for the first time and been fascinated.
 Each smooth leaf had been filled with odd symbols.
 Joo-Lee said they were 'letters' and 'numbers'.

 "We don't use books much anymore, but you can have that one; it's for third-graders.
 You have a lot to learn," Joo-Lee had told her the evening before.
 Ziuta had understood only the words 'letters' and 'learn'.
 While her auburn-haired friend watched, she had turned the leaves slowly and stared with fascination at the illustrations.
 There'd been a horse, some odd-looking birds, and a few other creatures that Ziuta did not recognize.

 "Xuqa!
 Xuqa!" she'd said eagerly, pointing at the horse and springing up and down.

 "Xuqa?"
 Joo-Lee had looked at her oddly.
 "Is that how you people say 'horse'?"

 "Xuqa," Ziuta had said helplessly.
 "Xuqa."
 She had cradled the book to her chest and wept.
-Everything made her weep.
+Everything around this place made her weep.
 Joo-Lee had patted her back awkwardly and was silent, as though, to some extent, she understood.
-Here, Joo-Lee had family and likely other friends.
+Here, Joo-Lee had family and friends.
 Ziuta had no one.

-Ziuta smoothed the bed-covers, adjusted the odd sleeping garment she'd been given to wear (it was a lovely, pearly pink, just like Joo-Lee's), and smoothed the tangles out of her long, flame-colored hair.
+She smoothed the bed-covers, adjusted the pink sleeping gown she'd been given to wear, and raked her fingers through the tangles of her long, flame-colored hair.
 Joo-Lee did not wear whorls.
 She wore her hair in braids.
 Ziuta decided that she would do the same.